 The employment rate of immigrants and their descendants aged 16 to 64 is low compared to other groups, though it has been increasing.
 As a consequence, there is a substantial employment gap, taking into account the age distribution.
-Immigrants from non-Western countries have an employment rate 22% lower than that of ethnic Danes in 2019 (for descendants the gap is 16%).
+Immigrants from non-Western countries have an employment rate 22% lower than that of ethnic Danes in 2020 (for descendants the gap is 16%).
 The gap is higher for women (24%) than for men (19%).
 For immigrants from Western countries, the gap is about 11% (for descendants about 6%).
-Though the gaps in employment rates should be viewed in light of high employment rates in Denmark for both men and women, the high qualification requirements for securing a job and the high minimum wage.
+Though the gaps in employment rates should be viewed in light of high employment rates in Denmark for both men and women, the high qualification requirements for securing a job, and the high minimum wage.

-An increasing proportion of immigrants report feeling more integrated and having more Danish friends, with fewer saying they have experienced discrimination.
-In addition, many more immigrants speak Danish than ever before.
-Half of male refugees are in work within three years and children of refugees are integrating into Danish schools faster than in the past.
-The combination of a strong economy and active integration policies are starting to produce improvements.
+An increasing share of immigrants report being more integrated and having more Danish friends, with fewer saying they have experienced discrimination.
+In addition, many more immigrants than ever before now speak Danish.
+Half of all male refugees are in work within three years after arrival, and the children of refugees are integrating into Danish schools faster than in the past.